allisonkbates/next-doggo/README.md

 # Next-Doggo

-Using the PetFinder API to get doggos using next.js :)
+Using next.js & the petfinder api to find the best doggos 🐶